 The various type of personal information we collect and hold may vary depending on the nature of our interactions with you.

 For example, if you have made an application for credit with us, or to be a guarantor for a loan, we will need to collect and hold your:

-(a) personal information (eg your current and historical name, address and contact details);
+(a) name and contact details (eg your current and historical name, address and contact details);

 (b) financial information;

 (c) credit-related personal information (see section 5 below);

 (d) identification information (eg date of birth and identity documents like driver’s licence or passport);

 (e) repayment history information;